ny-araza/appel_moi_peuetre/README.md

     </tbody>
 </table>
 Evaluated on a test set of 11 prompts from the JSON file, the execution pipeline completed total generation in 2 minutes and 10 seconds, achieving a 90.9% success rate (10 out of 11 correct predictions).

+**NB:** The LLM may halucinate sometimes.
+If the LLM can't find the function name or parameters according to the prompt, he return null

 ## Challenges faced
 The most challenging aspect of the project was designing an optimal constrained decoding strategy for function name extraction.
 The solution involved strict logit masking: setting all vocabulary logits to $-\infty$ while enabling only those corresponding to valid function names.
 This forces the LLM to output exclusively valid function names, completely eliminating hallucinations.